amazd/option-volume-prediction/README.md

 ![Histogram of Returns](Images/Histogram.PNG)

-The empirical results are statistically and visually compelling.
-The "Signal" population had a positive skewness and long right-tailed distribution vs the "No Signal" population.
+Our results are statistically significant, and the histogram above clearly shows a positive skewness of returns for the "Signal" population with a long right-tailed distribution.